 Vitamin D, a fat-soluble vitamin, is important for strong bones and teeth and promotes the absorption of the minerals calcium and phosphorus in the body.
 Vitamin D also plays a role in the maintenance of resistance and the proper functioning of the muscles.
 Vitamin D is mainly being retrieved via daylight, more specifically, sunlight.
 Vitamin D is created in the skin with a big help of sunlight.
 Two-thirds of the needed amount of vitamin D on a daily basis is produced via sunlight.
 The rest comes from food, vitamins or extra supplements.

-It helps to boost the secretion of insulin and insulin sensitivity, which plays an important role for blood sugar level regulation.
+It helps to boost the secretion of insulin and insulin sensitivity, which plays a significant role for blood sugar level regulation.

 Vitamin E (tocopherol), a fat-soluble vitamin, plays a role in the production of red blood cells and the maintenance of muscle and other tissues.
 It is also important for resistance.
 Vitamin E is an antioxidant.